How a Co-Investor Actually Gets Into a Deal

 P.S.
 Two of the community members from that lunch invested, including one who has joined every Blue Ivy fund since and serves as an active member of the Investment Committee.

-Mike is the CEO and Founder of Alumni Ventures.
-He has been involved in almost every facet of venturing, from angel investing to venture capital, new business and product launches, and innovation consulting.
+Mike has been involved in almost every facet of venturing, from angel investing to venture capital, new business and product launches, and innovation consulting.
+He is currently CEO of Alumni Ventures Group, the managing company for our fund, and launched AVG’s first alumni fund, Green D Ventures, where he oversaw the portfolio as Managing Partner and is now Managing Partner Emeritus.
+Mike is a serial entrepreneur who has started multiple companies, including Kid Galaxy, Big Idea Group (partially owned by WPP), and RDM.
 He began his career at VC firm TA Associates.
-He holds a BE from Dartmouth and an MBA from Harvard Business School.
+He holds an undergraduate degree in Engineering Science from Dartmouth and an MBA from Harvard Business School.

 Top: David Shapiro (left) with an investor at our last Spirits + Startups event in NYC.
 (Photo: Lauren Sowa)